 Learn more about how to write, publish, and follow up on a strong job description.

-A blind hiring process applies to more than just the resume.
-It means using tools like pre-skills assessments and adopting bias-free interviewing practices.
-It helps, too, to have a heterogeneous team interviewing candidates, so aim for a mix of ages, genders, and ethnicities.
+But this process applies to more than just the resume—it means using tools like pre-skills assessments and adopting bias-free interviewing practices.
+It also helps to have a heterogeneous team interviewing candidates, so aim for a mix of ages, genders, and ethnicities.

 What Laws Govern Diversity Hiring?

-There are federal and state laws concerning diversity hiring, mostly in terms of anti-discrimination.
-It’s best to approach increasing the diversity in your workplace as organically as possible—avoid setting processes that largely favor certain disadvantaged groups over others, i.e., transgender candidates vs those who have a disability or are of an ethnic minority.
+There are federal and state laws concerning finding diverse employees, mainly in terms of anti-discrimination.
+It’s best to approach increasing the diversity in your workplace as organically as possible—avoid setting processes that largely favor certain disadvantaged groups over others, i.e., transgender candidates vs those with a disability or of an ethnic minority.